pieterjanvc/mgs2amr/readme.txt

 --- SETUP.SH ---
 Run the setup.sh script to verify all dependencies and to test the pipeline.

+Arguments [h|t]
+ -h Read the help documentation
+ -t Run pipeline tests with dummy data (will take some time)

 The following software needs to be installed:
 - SQLite3
   * Precompiled 32-bit version: https://www.sqlite.org/download.html